Webinar

 • Something you have: Common form includes hardware tokens, certificates, or software authenticators like Duo or Google Authenticator.

-• Authentication credentials should not be included in queries or programs unless encrypted and only when there is no other reasonable alternative.
+• Authentication credentials should not be included in queries or programs unless encrypted and only when no other reasonable alternative exists.

-• Unique initial passwords must be delivered securely and confidentially.
-Furthermore, these initial passwords must be changed upon the first login.
+• Unique initial and strong passwords must be delivered securely and confidentially, and they must be changed upon the first login.

 • Passwords shouldn't be stored in plain text or easily reversible format.